Apprenticeships Checklist

 Step 2 - Your Offer

-Once we have received the required documentation your application will be considered by the University, and you will be notified of the outcome.
+Once you have uploaded your documentation your application will be considered by the University’s Admissions Team, and you will be notified of the outcome.

 You will receive an email with an offer to study, which may be conditional or unconditional.
 If your offer is conditional, you will be required to provide further information or documentation to fulfil the application requirements and receive an unconditional offer.